hgedia/blog.nil.foundation-hg/_drafts/2022-07-01-starknet-integration.md

 StarkNet instances (any Cairo-generated logic to be precise) to bring their state proofs to StarkNet, making it possible to verify themselves in StarkNet.

-> In particular this StarkWare supposes for Cairo/StarkNet to gain STARK
+> In particular StarkWare supposes for Cairo/StarkNet to gain STARK
-> verification instruction so Cairo-generated STARK proofs could be verified
+> verification Cairo-based logic, so Cairo-generated STARK proofs could be verified
 > within StarkNet.
 >
 > And, of course, I gotta admit that Cairo postprocessing output have almost